jhustles/newegg_webscraper_crawler_dataExtraction_automated/README.md

 * Viewing Source Code And Produced Results - if this is the route you'd like to go, then please click on the only and conveniently placed Jupyter Notebook in the repository.
 All of my code and webcrawling and scraping program logs are in the main Jupyter Notebook.
 I've also saved the results log from my program when I completed a 47 page scrape in the txt file.
 In the final_ouputs and processing folder, you will see the 25 and 47 page successful scrapes my program produced saved as CSV files.

 * Clone / Download Entire Repository - if you'd like to replicate my work or even use the scraper yourself, please download / clone my repository and install all of the prerequisites.
 After, you can open the Jupyter Notebook, use the same search query I did or go to Newegg.com, and produce a search url query yourself.
 In the Jupyter Notebook, it allows you to run everything cell by cell, incase you need to make any tweaks.
+I'd recommend scraping towards midnight for the best results when Newegg.com, which was when I had the best results.

-## Main Built-in Functionalities
+## Main Built-in Functionalities - Please Refer To The Jupyter Notebook For The Code

 * NewEgg Web Scarper Functions - this will keep trying to scrape the target page using a combination of while loop, random sleep patterns, and try and excepts.
 The output are a csv file per scraped page; all laptops on a page are then passed into a Laptop class, and instances of these objects  are created using a list comprehension, and are subsequently appended to a list called "product_catalog", producing a "list of list of objects".